Back to Tools

 In 2020, we upgraded our lasercutter from our old Epilog Zing 6030 to a new Epilog Fusion M2 40.
 It also uses a CO2 laser, so the materials that can be cut are the same, but it has a larger cutting bed size of 40 x 28 inches (slightly over 100 x 70 cm), and it's a 60 Watt laser, making it quite a bit faster than our old model.

-Bringing your own material: When bringing your own material to lasercut/engrave it is important that the material is as level as possible.
-When using material that has bends the lasercutter may not be able to deliver a clean cut or engraving result because of the varying material height.
-When your material is very level and flat the lasercutter will deliver a very exact result.
+When bringing your own material to cut or engrave, it is important that the material is as level as possible.
+When using material that has bends, the lasercutter may not be able to deliver a clean cut or engraving result because of the varying material height.
+When your material is very level and flat, the lasercutter will deliver a very exact result.
+You don´t need to pay anything when bringing your own material.

 Guide to the Arduino Compressor Controller